SkymouseStudios/skymse-jekyll/_drafts/2019-11-12-create-an-automated-campaign-in-mailchimp.md

 * I want to keep my clock clean, but I forget how to do it right.

 An automation is the best way to put your emails on autopilot.
 If someone buys a new clock you can include emails about the 5 ways to make sure your clock keeps on ticking.
 This builds a relationship with the customer and helps to grow your relationship with them.
 You can't build too much trust with your customers.

-# The How

-## Setting up Mailchimp

-***

-### Adding your contact info

-Your information is needed in order for Mailchimp to know you are a legit business.

-### Verifying domains

-This allows you to send from your website domain.

-### Creating a List

-Importing Contacts - Import your existing contacts from a CRM or most likely from a .CSV file, if you only have an excel file, we can pretty easily convert it to a .CSV.

-## Create a new Automated Campaign

-Create your tags for your audience

-When to use tags and groups

-## Content

-Editing your email

-What makes a killer email subject line

-How often to send email

-Adding and resizing pictures

-Send test email

-## Forms

-Pop-up forms

-Customizing forms

-Adding people to groups automatically